alxhill/alxhill.dev/topics/zizi.md

 - [MosaicML Composer list of speedup techniques](https://github.com/mosaicml/composer)
 - [Impersonator++ - Motion Imitation Library using GANs](https://svip-lab.github.io/project/impersonator.html)

+## 2023-07-20

+- Moving from the UNet2D class to the UNet2DConditional doesn't seem as simple as I'd hoped.
+The UNet2D class basically took in raw image tensors, but for the conditional version it seems to expect an already-embedded vector to condition on.
+Unclear if I _need_ to use an Autoencoder / VAE system like Stable Diffusion does, or if I can just ignore all that for now & find some simpler ways to condition the unet.
+- One thought is that we don't really have to use openpose or densepose to condition the model, we can just as well do something super cheap like an edge-finding tool or segmentation model as a way to speed up the ETE process.

 ## 2023-07-19

 Going to try and find a better data source, and see how much more complex the model code is when trying to use the existing OpenPose / DensePose outputs to condition the model.
 In parallel, can investigate realtime OpenPose - [their repo](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/06_maximizing_openpose_speed.md) seemed to suggest that ~15fps should be achievable, which would be more than enough for our use case.